Luigi's Mansion: Development

 The game was revealed at Nintendo Space World 2000 as a technological demo designed to show off the graphical capabilities of the GameCube.
 The full motion video footage had scenes seen in later trailers and commercials for the game, but were not used in the final release.
 This footage includes Luigi screaming in horror at the camera, running from an unknown ghost in the Foyer, ghosts playing cards in the Parlor, ghosts circling around Luigi, and a gloomy-looking Luigi standing outside the mansion with lightning flashing.
 These were animated at three graphic houses to pay homage to the GameCube.
 Soon after its creation, Nintendo decided to transform the demo into a full-fledged video game.
 A year later, Luigi's Mansion was shown at the Electronic Entertainment Expo alongside the GameCube console.
 Development was led by Hideki Konno, Shigeru Miyamoto, and Takashi Tezuka.
 A newer version of the game, more closely related to the final version, was revealed at Nintendo Space World 2001.

-The original plan for Luigi's Mansion involved a game where the levels revolved around a large mansion or complex.
+The original plan for Luigi's Mansion involved a game where the levels revolved around a large mansion or apartment complex.
 Beta tests were done with Mario characters in dollhouses and other buildings.
 As the lighting scheme was developed, darkness and shadows became key areas of focus, and an older American-styled haunted house was ultimately chosen as the setting.
 Once it was transitioned into a GameCube project, Luigi was selected as the main character to keep the game original and new.
 The other gameplay ideas, such as ghosts and the ghost-sucking vacuum cleaner, were added later.
 Older concepts, such as a role-playing game-like system which made real-time changes to rooms, as well as a cave area located under the mansion, were scrapped due to the inclusion of the new ideas.
+Konno explained that while basic gameplay involving the vacuum cleaner would have been possible on the Nintendo 64, the enhanced power of the GameCube enabled the use of advanced lighting, shadows, and character animations, which became important aspects of the game.